Detailed Guide forChefs and Head Cooks in San Diego County

 Much of the increase in the employment of Chefs and Head Cooks will come from job growth in more casual dining rather than up-scale full-service restaurants.
 Dining trends suggest an increase in numbers of meals eaten away from home and a growth in family dining restaurants.
 This, despite greater limits on meals that can be written off with expense accounts.

 In California, the number of Chefs and Head Cooks is expected to grow much faster than average growth rate for all occupations.
 Jobs for Chefs and Head Cooks are expected to increase by 26.6 percent, or 5,300 jobs between 2014 and 2024.

-In San Diego County, the number of Chefs and Head Cooks is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Chefs and Head Cooks are expected to increase by 18.0 percent, or 290 jobs between 2012 and 2022.
+In San Diego County, the number of Chefs and Head Cooks is expected to grow faster than average growth rate for all occupations.
+Jobs for Chefs and Head Cooks are expected to increase by 17.0 percent, or 350 jobs between 2014 and 2024.